ChrstphrHll/npc_gen/students/Connovar Kaminsky.md

 ---
 # Connovar Kaminsky
 ### Description
-- Half-Orc Sorcerer from Chillwild Peaks
+- Half-Orc Sorcerer from Shadesburry Initiative
 - 4th year Protection student in Treskal
 - shoulder length curly red hair that's plain, Brown eyes, and Pale Green skin
 - Is Helpful and Plodding, and has Creativity as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes